k8ssandra/k8ssandra/docs/content/en/docs/faqs/_index.md

 * Apache Cassandra
 * Kubernetes Operator for Apache Cassandra (cass-operator)
-* Cassandra Reaper, also known as the Repair Web Interface
+* Reaper, also known as the Repair Web Interface
-* Cassandra Medusa for backup and restore
+* Medusa for backup and restore
-* Metrics Collector, which Prometheus integration and visualization via preconfigured Grafana dashboards
+* Metrics Collector, with Prometheus integration, and visualization via preconfigured Grafana dashboards
 * Templates for connections into your Kubernetes environment via Ingress solutions such as Traefik

 An illustration always helps: